 Inflation in the euro area

 The data in this article show the most recent annual rates of change for the euro area headline inflation and its main components issued by Eurostat.
-The figures presented are actual inflation figures.
+The figures presented are early estimates of euro area inflation.

 Flash estimate and full HICP data

 The euro area inflation flash estimate is issued at the end of each reference month or shortly after.
 When the complete set of harmonised indices of consumer prices (HICP) is released around the middle of each month following the reference month, estimated data are replaced by actual data derived from the Member States figures.
 Further information on the accuracy of the flash estimates can be found in the article 'Inflation – methodology of the euro area flash estimate'.

 Main components of inflation

 Each of the main components contributes in varying degree to the headline inflation in the euro area.
 In terms of weights for 2018, set at 1000 for the all-items HICP, services the largest component, accounting for around 44.4 % of individual consumption expenditure in the euro area.
 It is followed by non-energy industrial goods with around 26.3 %.